dstrigel/ai-email-secretary-yesterbox/README.md

 - Scores the output against key criteria: Innovation, Approach, Significance, and Expertise
 - Produces justification, strengths, weaknesses, and recommendations

+### How the Tool Detects “Yesterday’s” Emails

+When you export your email file each morning, save it using this pattern:

+`Alex_emails_month_day.csv`

+Example:

+`Alex_emails_march_04.csv`

+The tool automatically reads the date from the filename and determines which messages should be treated as “yesterday.”
+There is **no hard-coded date** — it works dynamically based on whatever file you upload.

 ---

 ## Technologies Used